What options are available outside of school hours and for children under 4?

 Children need to be brought and picked up from facility At your own home

-Childcare benefit possible Only possible with a host parent
+Childcare benefit possible Childcare benefit only possible with a host parent

 Possible waiting lists Flexible timing